Silverium/nextjs-products-drag-n-drop/README.md

     - Navbar to be readable on dark and light settings
     - Create a Card for the product and use it in products and grid pages
     - Responsive view for Grid.
 Dark theme improvement for the card
+    - Refactor "Add product" button to be like a card placeholder
+    - Responsive design for Products page